crystelf/.github/profile/README.md

 - Our hardware room started from g41, and has evolved over the years, and is now equipped with multiple systems and full gigabit interconnections.

 - Our software system is currently in its infancy, and currently covers services such as:
-  - TRSS group robot
-  - crystelf cloud storage
+  - TRSS-Yunzai
-  - crystelf cloud function/api (planned)
+  - crystelf cloud-storage
-  - crystelf webpage.
+  - crystelf-core
-  - crystelf server management software
+  - crystelf webpage

-- Our users have grown from a few to many users and developers with millions of messages.
+## Join us
+- QQ-Group For Chat : `884788970`
+- QQ-Group For Developer : `1023625838`

 ---